Liquidation · Strategy

 The Four Exit Channels

-1. Certified Refurbishment → Direct-to-Consumer
+1. Certified Refurbishment → Direct-to-Consumer (DTC)

 The highest-margin channel.
 Devices are fully tested, graded, warrantied, and listed on platforms like Amazon Renewed, eBay Refurbished, or your own storefront.
 Typical margin: 25–45% on cost basis.
 But the processing cost is also highest: $15–$35 per unit for testing, grading, packaging, listing creation, and customer support.

 Best for: Grade A and B devices from in-demand models (iPhone 13–15, Samsung S23–S24, MacBook Air/Pro).
+High unit value justifies the per-unit processing cost.

 2. Wholesale B2B